zephyrproject-rtos/zephyr/doc/services/device_mgmt/ota.rst

 The :ref:`lwm2m_interface` protocol includes support for firmware update via :kconfig:option:`CONFIG_LWM2M_FIRMWARE_UPDATE_OBJ_SUPPORT`.
 Devices securely connect to an LwM2M server using DTLS.
-An :ref:`lwm2m-client-sample` sample is available but it does not demonstrate the firmware update feature.
+A :zephyr:code-sample:`lwm2m-client` sample is available but it does not demonstrate the firmware update feature.

 .. _MCUboot bootloader: https://mcuboot.com/